Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation: Introduction

+Below, we propose a compact, data-driven parametrization for the MRP model described in~\cite{agarwal2020arbitrarily}.
+Our methods, rooted in Mori-Zwanzig theory, are simple and data-driven, and our contributions are practical and theoretical.

+On the practical side, we propose a compact, mathematically principled representation of the MRP derived from Mori-Zwanzig theory.
+In our formulation, the MRP is represented by, and can be generated from, a (small) number of memory kernels.
+These memory kernels are $N \times N$ matrices, where $N$ is the number of macrostates.
+We propose a new method to obtain the kernels by solving a certain linear system comprised of correlation matrices.
+Efficient, scalable solvers designed for positive semidefinite systems can then be used to obtain the kernels.
+(E.g., RPCholesky~\cite{chen2022randomly,diaz2023robust} uses randomized low-rank approximation.)
+Numerical results on alanine dipeptide, a small protein, illustrate the promise of the method.

+On the theoretical side, we show that these methods become exact as the number of memory kernels and the decorrelation time grow.
+This demonstration takes the following steps.
+To start, we give the first proof that coarse-grained dynamics described in~\cite{agarwal2020arbitrarily} in fact converges to a MRP (Theorem~\ref{thm:RE}).
+Then, we represent the transition probabilities of the MRP in terms of memory kernels using the discrete Mori Zwanzig equation~\eqref{eq:MZ}.
+And finally, we prove that equation~\eqref{eq:MZ} is exact (Theorem~\ref{thm:MZeqn}).
+This equation first appeared in~\cite{cao2020advantages} in a different setting (without the decorrelation).
+There, it was derived as an approximation of a continuous time Mori-Zwanzig equation.
+We give the first full derivation of~\eqref{eq:MZ} that shows it is exact for any choice of dynamical lag (we use lag $\tau$ in our setup).
+As $\tau$ can be significantly longer than the time step of the underlying dynamical integrator, exactness at the discrete time level is important.

+In addition, we provide exact expressions for the memory kernels in terms of an orthogonal dynamics (Appendix~\ref{sec:appendix_MZ}).
+While these expressions cannot directly be put to practical use, they help lend explainability to the kernels, and could potentially be used to quantify their decay in time.
+Our novel data-driven method for actually computing the memory kernels, based on the linear solve~\eqref{eq:linear}, can also be explained in terms of inter-macrostate correlations.

-On the theoretical side, we give (the first) proofs of exactness of both the Mori-Zwanzig equation and of the MRP representation, establishing that error vanishes as just a couple of model parameters grow.
-We illuminate the relationship between inter-macrostate correlations and the memory kernels via the simple linear equation defining the kernels.
-We also show that our Mori-Zwanzig equation is optimal, in the sense that all but one of the memory kernels vanishes in the case where the MRP representation is in fact Markovian.
+Finally, we show that our Mori-Zwanzig equation is optimal, in the sense that the representation is compact when the MRP representation is almost fully Markovian.
+We actually prove an ideal case of this, showing that all but one of the memory kernels vanishes in the case where the MRP representation is in fact Markovian.